devak23/java/README.md

 - OutOfMemory analysis
 - Added a simple DBConnectionPool impementation
 - Added a program to find the first non repeating character in a string
+- Added a sample program for testing String Deduplication (VM argument)